pdevalaraju/FinTech_Casestudy/README.md

 ### <i> What domain of the financial industry is the company in and What are the other major companies in this domain?
 </i>

-Fenergo RegTech company with  100% on financial industry serves overing Corporate & Institutional Banking, Retail Banking, Asset mgmt, and Wealth Management domains.
+Fenergo is a RegTech company with  100% on financial industry serves overing Corporate & Institutional Banking, Retail Banking, Asset mgmt, and Wealth Management domains.

 While there are many vendors big and small across different markets and regions with similar product or solutions, Fenergo is the only CLM vendor that specializes in financial services which makes Fenergo highly tuned in to the exact requirements of financial institutions.
 There are different players in each market segment e.g. below Below chart provides comparison of players in SMB segment.